 “We want to attract young people and women,” Iannone said.
 “Our targets are not just those who buy a Ferrari but also those who have awareness of the brand and of its values.”

-Most of the items in the collection are high performance technical fabrics but with a haute-couture touch—including silk, with a printed pattern of Ferrari iconography, and nylon which were made into bold outerwear, belted trench, parka, hooded anoraks and more pieces.
+Most of the items in the collection are high-performance technical fabrics but with an haute-couture touch—including silk, with a printed pattern of Ferrari iconography, and nylon which were made into bold outerwear, belted trench, parka, hooded anoraks and more pieces.

 Ferrari’s fashion collection will be on offer mainly online and through the company’s official stores in Maranello, Milan, and Rome, while further store openings are scheduled in Los Angeles and Miami this year and in China in 2022.

 This recent move by Ferrari may prove to be a far-seeing one when it comes to the brand’s bottom line and its plans for the future.
 The fashion line will enable Ferrari to target audiences that aren’t in a position to purchase one of its cars.
 It will also enable Ferrari to attract a new group of potential customers —one that isn’t interested in driving or racing.

 Watch: Ferrari Live Fashion Show